jakesower/spectragraph/README.md

 ## Upcoming Features

-Many arguments can make use of expressions, which are described later.
+Many arguments can make use of expressions from the [json-expressions](https://github.com/jakesower/json-expressions) library.

 Queries also have the ability project and do limited aggregation.